 In May I was invited to give a lecture at the DAR museum and headquarters in Washington, D.C., on history myths that pertain to women.
 The DAR records most of its visiting lecturers and posts the presentation online for those who couldn’t make it to the event.
 It’s about 35 minutes long.
 If you’d like to listen in, click on the word “lecture” above.

 I recently gave a talk at the Virginia Historical Society as part of their Downton Abbey exhibit, “Dressing Downton: Changing Fashions for Changing Times.”
 My talk was titled Weird-but-True Things Most People Don’t Know about the Roaring Twenties.
-It’s a light, but serious, presentation which lasts 40 minutes (plus Q&A).
-In it, I share some of the surprising things I learned during my research for my Roaring Twenties mystery series, things I have incorporated into my novels.
-The VHS always records its Banner Lecture speakers, so here it is.
-I recommend pouring yourself a glass of wine before you click START.
+It was a light, but serious, presentation which lasted 40 minutes (plus Q&A).
+In it, I shared some of the surprising things I learned during my research for my Roaring Twenties mystery series, things I have incorporated into my novels.

 “When President John F. Kennedy issued his Thanksgiving proclamation of 1962, he gave sole credit for creation of the holiday to the Pilgrims of Massachusetts.
 Virginia’s state Sen. John J. Wicker, Jr., took exception.
 Wicker offered the President substantial documentary evidence that Virginia settlers formally offered thanks at Berkeley Plantation in 1619–two years before the Pilgrim’s feast.
 This, Wicker argued, was more likely America’s “original” Thanksgiving–a recognition for which he had already been campaigning in the press for several years . . .”